tayler-id/mental-health-pattern-app/memory-bank/activeContext.md

 - Web-based interface could provide cross-platform accessibility
 - Mobile interface would enable on-the-go data entry

-**Current Direction**: Maintain the command-line interface while exploring options for a simple web-based interface as a future enhancement.
+**Current Direction**: A basic GUI prototype has been implemented using Tkinter.
+This provides a foundation for further GUI development while maintaining the command-line interface for users who prefer it.
+The current GUI implementation includes:
+- A simple welcome screen with main navigation buttons
+- Placeholder functionality for key features
+- A launcher script (run_gui.py) for easy access

 ### 2. Data Storage Approach